-- The focus is on far more than accuracy - The meter man of the future knows not only metering but they are communication experts and are involved with handling, reporting and analyzing far more customer and system data - There are fewer "routine jobs" in the field and many of the standard tasks are no longer required.
-This will lead to fewer classifications of meter techs going forward and the need for a more highly trained tech. - Each Utility must take a far more active role as part of checking, certifying, and rechecking the functionality of their meters. - Metering will be in a near constant cycle of looking for the next technology, evaluating those technologies, planning for deploying these technologies, and cleaning up the aftermath of the deployment of these technologies.
+- The meter man of the future knows not only metering but they are communication experts and are involved with handling, reporting and analyzing far more customer and system data - There are fewer "routine jobs" in the field and many of the standard tasks are no longer required.
+This will lead to fewer classifications of meter techs going forward and the need for a more highly trained tech. - Each Utility must take a far more active role as part of checking, certifying, and rechecking the functionality of their meters. - Metering will be in a near constant cycle of looking for the next technology, evaluating those technologies, planning for deploying these technologies, and cleaning up the aftermath of the deployment of